Grapes

 Overview

 Chinuri (ჩინური) is the defining white grape of Georgia's central region, Kartli.
-The name likely derives from the Georgian word “chinebuli,” meaning “excellent” or “noble,” reflecting its long-standing reputation for finesse and purity.
-This variety has been cultivated around the Mtkvari River basin for centuries and remains the backbone of Kartli's still and sparkling wines.
+Its name likely comes from the Georgian word “chinebuli,” meaning “excellent” or “noble,” reflecting its long-standing reputation for finesse.
+Cultivated for centuries along the Mtkvari River basin, Chinuri remains central to both still and sparkling wine traditions.

-Chinuri's naturally high acidity, subtle fruit profile, and clean structure make it one of Georgia's most versatile and age-worthy white grapes, prized both for traditional qvevri and modern methods.
+With naturally high acidity, a subtle fruit profile, and clean structure, it is one of Georgia's most versatile and age-worthy white grapes, equally at home in qvevri and modern winemaking.

 Characteristics

-Chinuri ripens late - often among the last white varieties harvested in Kartli.
-It develops medium-sized clusters of green-gold berries that retain acidity even in warm years.
-The grape performs best on limestone and marl soils typical of central Georgia, where the cooler climate preserves tension and aromatic precision.
+Chinuri ripens late, producing medium-sized clusters of green-gold berries that maintain freshness even in warm years.
+It thrives on Kartli's limestone and marl soils, where cooler conditions preserve its aromatic precision.

 Wine styles

-• Dry whites - lean, citrus-driven, mineral; the core style in Kartli
+• Dry whites - lean, citrus-driven, mineral; the core Kartli style

-• Sparkling wines - traditional- and tank-fermented; valued for naturally high acidity
+• Sparkling wines - traditional or tank-fermented; naturally high acidity supports fine bubbles

-• Amber / qvevri wines - structured, herbal, saline, with light tannins
+• Amber / qvevri wines - structured, herbal, lightly tannic, and saline

-• Blends - frequently combined with Goruli Mtsvane or Rkatsiteli to add perfume and weight
+• Blends - often paired with Goruli Mtsvane or Rkatsiteli to add perfume and weight

 Taste profile